jchapin/capitaltechnologyservices.github.io/_posts/2016-07-24-junior-to-mid-level-project-manager-job-description.md

 *   Center City Philadelphia, PA
 *   Flexible hours with some neccessary meetings between 9am and 5pm Eastern
 *   Independent contractors, contract-to-hire is a possibility
-*   Compensation is hourly and based on level of experience
+*   Compensation is hourly and based on experience